 Intraductal papilloma (or more specifically solitary intraductal papilloma of the breast) is a benign breast lesion.
 Papillomas are the most common intraductal mass lesions of the breast.

-Most typically occur in women in their late reproductive or post-menopausal years (with a average age at presentation of 48 years).
+Typically present in women in their late reproductive or post-menopausal years (with an average age at presentation of 48 years), although increasing use of breast ultrasound has resulted in more frequent detection of papillary lesions in younger, asymptomatic women.

 Patients typically report a bloody or clear (serosanguinous) nipple discharge of less than 6 months duration.
 The bloody nipple discharge is thought to be due to twisting of the papilloma on its fibrovascular pedicle, leading to necrosis, ischaemia, and intra ductal bleeding.